khofstadter/navigatingthedigitalworld.com/docs/sensemaking.md

 - 2023-03-21 Revised the narrative and added figures, primarily using [Museo](https://museo.app/).
 Grammar checked with [Quillbot](https://quillbot.com/grammar-check).
 - 2023-03-19/20 Refined the narrative of the write-up and looked at adjusting it for an oral presentation.
 - 2023-03-17/18 Revised notes in a computer file and looked for ways to thematically organize them.
 Also, asked an online AI to summarize transcript.
 I asked GPT3.5 to thematically analyze the AI summary.
 Then I compared my themes with the AI themes and adjusted my themes and narrative slightly.
 - 2023-03-11 Took notes in physical notebook while listening to the talk.
 I made sure to highlight parts that were unclear and parts where I can contribute with my personal experiences.
+Photos [1](/assets/img/2024-03-11-sensemaking-initial-notes-01.jpg), [2](/assets/img/2024-03-11-sensemaking-initial-notes-02.jpg), [3](/assets/img/2024-03-11-sensemaking-initial-notes-03.jpg).

 ## Image Credits
 - Daniel Schmachtenberger talking from the source video, produced by Rebel Wisdom (interviewer is David Fuller)